 What about children who have not acquired the basic graphic abilities?

-Perhaps the most effective way to help these children is to take a step backwards and provide them with the opportunity to improve their basic graphic abilities using guided practice principles.
+Perhaps the most effective way to help these children is to take a step back and provide them with the opportunity to improve their basic graphic abilities using guided practice principles.

 The Kindergarten Drawing Activities: A Guide for Parents and Teachers book is a good place to start.